 Being summoned for jury service does not guarantee that an individual actually will serve on a jury.
 When a jury is needed for a trial, the group of qualified jurors is taken to the courtroom where the trial will take place.
 The judge and the attorneys then ask the potential jurors questions to determine their suitability to serve on the jury, a process called voir dire.
 The purpose of voir dire is to exclude from the jury people who may not be able to decide the case fairly.
 Members of the panel who know any person involved in the case, who have information about the case, or who may have strong prejudices about the people or issues involved in the case, typically will be excused by the judge.
 The attorneys also may exclude a certain number of jurors without giving a reason.

 If you have been summoned for jury service we hope you will find your term an interesting and satisfying experience.
-You will receive an orientation, two booklets of information for you to read and keep, and view a video entitled "Called to Serve" concerning your duties and responsibilities as a Petit Juror, or the "People's Panel" concerning your duties and responsibilities as a Grand Juror.
+You will receive an orientation, two booklets of information for you to read and keep, and view a video entitled "We the People - The Honor of Jury Service" concerning your duties and responsibilities as a Petit Juror, or the "People's Panel" concerning your duties and responsibilities as a Grand Juror.

 |Court Shorts: Jury Service